 Clean Diesel Program focuses on reducing diesel emissions from on-road trucks, off-road equipment, marine engines and other sources of diesel pollution.
 We have been partnering with local businesses to apply for grant funding to assist them with upgrading and retrofitting their diesel engines.
 Between government grant funding and private contributions from our partners, over $12 million has been invested in the community to reduce diesel pollution.
 Please visit the Clean Diesel page for more information.

-Chadsey Condon/Claytown Clean-up Collaborative (C5) is funded through the US EPA Environmental Justice Problem Solving Collaborative grant program.
+Chadsey Condon/Claytown Clean-up Collaborative (C5) was funded through the US EPA Environmental Justice Problem Solving Collaborative grant program (2015-2017).
 Over the course of 2015, SDEV worked with community organizations, businesses, and residents in the 48210 zip code to form the Chadsey Condon/Claytown Clean Up Collaborative (C5).
 It aims to clean up illegal dumping in targeted vacant lots and transform them into productive community spaces like gardens, parks, and tree plantings, among other opportunities.
 Collaborative partners include Bridging Communities, Priest Elementary School, Universal Academy, Munger Elementary School, Detroit Police Department, Department of Neighborhoods, Greening of Detroit, SwGrows, ACCESS, City of Detroit Planning and Development and Parks and Recreation Departments, and residents.

 Note: Clark Park’s Saturday Recycling Program has come to an end, but that doesn’t mean you can’t recycle!
 Recycle Here! accepts recycling during their open hours.
 Visit their website to learn more about the items you can recycle, drop off details, and pick-up services.
 Recycle Here!
 Hours: Monday: 10AM-6PM; Wednesday: 10AM-6PM; Saturday: 9AM-3PM